Thamsanqa Mabhena: Parliamentary career

 Mabhena stood for election to the National Assembly of South Africa at the May 2019 general election as a candidate on the DA's national list.
 He entered the National Assembly as the DA retained its position as the official opposition.
 On 5 June 2019, he was appointed Shadow Deputy Minister of Transport.
 On 2 July 2019, Mabhena nominated Shadow Transport Minister Chris Hunsinger to become chairperson of the Portfolio Committee on Transport after saying that it is important that they "have a chairperson with integrity."
 Hunsinger lost to Mosebenzi Zwane, a former Free State MEC for Agriculture, who is also accused of state capture.

 In November 2020, Mabhena called on the national minister of transport, Fikile Mbalula, to "step off Twitter" and deal with his department and the processing of COVID-19 relief funds to the taxi industry.
 He remained as Shadow Deputy Minister of Transport in the Shadow Cabinet of John Steenhuisen.

+Mabhena was re-elected to a second term in the National Assembly in the 2024 general election.